dipu007/Hacktoberfest_for_beginners/Sriram.md

 Hi Hactober!
-Thanks for making this repo
+Thanks for making this repo...thanks lot